 What’s a ‘Try Me Free’ Promotion?

 A try me free sales promotion is a full money back guarantee.
-In order to receive money back, the consumer needs to submit why they’re unhappy with the product.
+In order to receive money back, the consumer needs to follow the offer, participate and receive their money back.

 Typical examples of try me free promotions (often featured on-pack)

 How is it communicated?

 - A healthy yogurt brand offers consumers their money back (on two packs) if they write in and say they don’t feel healthier after trialling the product for 14 days

 - Route of entry- applicants must send their till receipts showing purchase of the right number of packs, then submit further details to receive money back via BACS or cheque